cyber-dojo/commander/README.md

 ...
 ```

-# bring up a server on docker swarm
+# bringing up a server on docker swarm
 This is currently in beta!
 ```bash
 $ export CYBER_DOJO_SWARM=true
 $ cyber-dojo up
 ```

-# update the server to the latest version
+# updating the server to the latest version
 ```bash
 $ cyber-dojo update latest
 $ cyber-dojo version